The 8 BEST Compost Bins For An Apartment

 Every time you put the scraps, make sure to spread a generous amount of bedding (the browns – shredded paper, dry leaves, etc.).

-As for the first tray, you want to leave a month, in order to be completely worm-free, and the worm castings (worm’s poop) will be ready to use!
+As for the first tray, you want to leave a month, to be completely worm-free, and the worm castings (worm’s poop) will be ready to use!

 Overall, the Worm Composter is very compact, but keep in mind that it will take more space than the options above.
 However, it is still great for smaller homes.

-If you have a balcony, you can keep it there without worrying of killing the worms; the double-walled lid and base provide great insulation against temperature swings.
+If you have a balcony, you can keep it there without worrying about killing the worms; the double-walled lid and base provide great insulation against temperature swings.

 6. Worm Factory 360